zvdv/ECSS-Lockers/README.md

 ## Updates

 I am currently in the process of updating this site to work with a SQLite Turso database, because PlanetScale is getting rid of their free tier.
+All lot of the infrastructure in here is new to me, so I'm learning as I go.
+All the NOTES.txt files are my notes-to-self to keep track of what I've changed or tested.

 ## Running